rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/installing-rancher-prime.md

 ## Uninstalling Rancher Prime PAYG Offering

 To uninstall the Rancher Prime PAYG offering, migrate any non-Rancher workloads to a different cluster and destroy the Rancher cluster.

+Uninstalling Rancher Prime may not cleanly remove all the resources that Rancher created.
+You are encouraged to use the [Rancher resource cleanup script](https://github.com/rancher/rancher-cleanup) to perform a more comprehensive cleanup if necessary.
+However, it is recommended to migrate any other workloads off the cluster and prepare to destroy the cluster to complete the uninstallation since cleanup is not recoverable.